prajwalendra/mcp/src/openapi-mcp-server/tests/README.md

 - File operations are mocked using `mock_open`
 - Environment variables are temporarily set and restored
 - Async functions are tested using `pytest.mark.asyncio` and `AsyncMock`
+- MCP server functionality is mocked using `MagicMock`

 ## Adding New Tests